 As is often the case in a small city, Watauga doesn't have a public transportation system that people use for their commute.

-The percentage of people in Watauga who are college-educated is somewhat higher than the average US community of 21.84%: 28.60% of adults in Watauga have at least a bachelor's degree.
+The education level of Watauga citizens is substantially higher than the typical US community, as 31.33% of adults in Watauga have at least a bachelor's degree.

 Watauga is a somewhat ethnically-diverse city.
 The people who call Watauga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Watauga residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Watauga include Irish, German, English, African, and Scottish.
+Watauga also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.76% of the city’s residents.
+Important ancestries of people in Watauga include Irish, English, African, German, and Dutch.

 The most common language spoken in Watauga is English.
 Other important languages spoken here include Spanish and Italian.